 Graylog is purpose-built and designed to deliver the best log collection, storage, enrichment, and analysis.
 The simplicity in searching, exploring, and visualizing data means no expensive training or tool experts are required.
 The design, scalability, and flexibility of the Graylog solution allows for faster data analysis, a less expensive infrastructure, and an easier-to-manage environment.
 And doing business with Graylog is second to none.
 From product research to post-sale, we provide customer value and delight across the board.

 In the final analysis, there are only a few capable solutions for log management at scale on the market today.
-Graylog is the best solution to address increasing data volumes, reduce complexity, and enable flexible analysis, while providing a scalable solution that supports current and future technologies.
+Graylog is the best solution to address increasing data volumes, reduce complexity, enable flexible analysis, and let you do more with your security and performance data while providing a scalable solution that supports current and future technologies.